 The best thing about sunflower seed oil is that it’s really gentle on the skin, safe even for infants, and there are no known side-effects associated with it.
 But, of course, always do a patch test before using it for the first time.

 Shea butter is a little ticker, although with a comedogenic rating of one is still highly unlikely to clog the pores.
-It’s an ideal ingredient for soothing, softening, and moisturizing the skin since it’s highly nutritious with rich content of essential fatty acids, vitamins, and minerals.
+It’s an ideal ingredient for soothing, softening, and moisturizing the skin since it’s highly nutritious with a rich content of essential fatty acids, vitamins, and minerals.

 Shea butter is frequently used in skincare products like moisturizers, creams, lotions, and other emulsions because it contains a high amount of essential fatty acids, vitamins A, E, and F, and phenols.
 It can moisturize dry skin, reduce skin inflammation and help treat acne and blemishes.
 It has powerful antioxidant properties which protect the skin from damage and prevent premature aging of the skin.
 Additionally, it can bring relief to itchy and irritated skin.